Table of Contents

 In this process, a large range of microorganisms is involved; therefore, it is also called the microbial process.

 This biogeochemical process is one of the main responses to changes in the oxygen (O2) concentration in the environment.
-Denitrification is a universal process for both terrestrial and aquatic ecosystems, which occurs naturally under the extreme concentrations in managed ecosystems – marine and freshwater environments, in tropical and temperate soils, in wastewater treatment plants, in aquifers, in manure stores, etc.
+Denitrification is a universal process for both terrestrial and aquatic ecosystems, which occurs naturally under the extreme concentrations in managed ecosystems – marine and freshwater environments, tropical and temperate soils, wastewater treatment plants, aquifers, manure stores, etc.

 How does denitrification occur?

 In this process, soil bacteria convert plant-available soil nitrate (NO3–) into nitrogen (N) gases that are lost from the soil.
-Denitrification produces several gases: nitric oxide (NO), nitrous oxide (N2O), dinitrogen (N2).
+Denitrification produces several gases: nitric oxide (NO), nitrous oxide (N2O) and dinitrogen (N2).

 The flowchart of the denitrification process is: